Systematic construction of stabilizer codes via gauging abelian boundary symmetries: Conclusion and outlook

-One could wonder to what extent our framework is exhaustive in producing stabilizer codes.
+The main assumption of this work is the symmetry group being abelian, which results in abelian higher-dimensional codes.
+As such we leave the study of non-abelian, and more general categorical, symmetries in the iterative gauging framework for future work.
+As a first step, we will generalize the one-dimensional gauging map of~\cite{Haegeman14} to generalized symmetries described by unitary fusion categories in forthcoming work~\cite{BVDC25b}.

 An obvious family of models not treated in this work are type-II fracton models, which differ from type-I fracton models in the mobility of their excitations.
-Adapting our approach to accommodate these fracton orders could prove to be a formidable challenge.
+Adapting our approach to accommodate these fracton orders could prove to be a splendid challenge.

-We further predict that the explicit tensor network constructions of the states provided here will enhance their numerical study.
-Immediate access to the boundary states in this framework could facilitate the study of boundary phase transitions of these models.
+We further foresee that the explicit tensor network constructions of the states provided here will enhance their numerical study.
+Having direct access to the boundary states in this framework could facilitate the study of boundary phase transitions of these emergent models.